Manaslu Tsum Valley Trek - 19 Days

 Key Highlights of the Tsum Valley & Manaslu Circuit Trek

-• Scenic drive from Kathmandu to Sotikhola
+• Scenic drive from Kathmandu to Sotikhola, passing beautiful villages and landscapes.

-• Hike around Mount Manaslu (8,163 meters), the 8th-highest mountain in the world
+• Hike around Mount Manaslu (8,163 m), the 8th-highest mountain in the world.

 Benefits of trekking with Best Heritage Tour